Ahmed Kutucu

-Ahmed Kutucu (born 1 March 2000) is a professional footballer who plays as a centre-forward for 2.
-Bundesliga club SV Sandhausen, on loan from Turkish club İstanbul Başakşehir.
+Ahmed Kutucu (born 1 March 2000) is a Turkish professional footballer who plays as a centre-forward for Turkish club Galatasaray.
 Born in Germany, he represents the Turkey national team.

 Club career

 Kutucu began his youth career with Sportreunde Haverkamp in 2003, before moving to the youth team of Rot-Weiss Essen in 2006.
 In 2011, he joined the youth sector of Schalke 04.

 On 11 December 2018, Kutucu made his first team debut for Schalke in the UEFA Champions League, coming on as a substitute in the 72nd minute for Cedric Teuchert in the 1–0 home win against Lokomotiv Moscow.
 He scored his first Bundesliga goal on 22 December 2018, coming on as a substitute in the 73rd minute to replace Yevhen Konoplyanka in a 3–1 away win against VfB Stuttgart.

 On 21 January 2021, Kutucu joined Eredivisie club Heracles Almelo on a loan deal until the end of the season.